ncatlab/nlab-content/pages/4/4/3/7/17344/content.md

   \,.
 $$

 By the proof of prop. \ref{BousfieldFriedlanderTheorem} the morphism $p$ is also a $Q$-fibration.
-Hence by the existence of the $Q$-local model structure due to prop. \ref{BousfieldFriedlanderTheorem}, its pullback is also a $Q$-fibration
+Hence by the existence of the $Q$-local model structure, also due to prop. \ref{BousfieldFriedlanderTheorem}, its pullback is also a $Q$-fibration

 $$
   \array{